Aggregate Multidimensional Raster (Map Viewer)

 Examples

-Many multidimensional imagery layers have data that spans many dimensions, but for some analysis, the data will need to be organized in a different dimension.
-For instance, if you have 30 years of sea surface temperature that has been collected monthly, you can use the Aggregate Multidimensional Raster tool to organize the data into quarterly time slices.
+• Many multidimensional imagery layers have data that spans multiple dimensions, but for some analysis, the data will need to be organized in a different dimension.
+For example, if you have 30 years of sea surface temperature that has been collected monthly, you can use the Aggregate Multidimensional Raster tool to organize the data into quarterly time slices.

-The Aggregate Multidimensional Raster tool can be used on a year of precipitation data organized in hourly slices.
-However, the existing precipitation data is organized in daily slices.
+• You have a year's worth of precipitation data that is organized in hourly slices.
 You can use the Aggregate Multidimensional Raster tool to aggregate the data into daily slices to compare it to the existing precipitation data.

 Usage notes

-Aggregate Multidimensional Raster includes configurations for input layer, aggregation settings, and result layer.
+Aggregate Multidimensional Raster includes configurations for input layers, aggregation settings, and the result layer.

 Input layers